acentswap/docs2-wiki/products/pancakeswap-exchange/trade-guide.md

 ### Gas Fees

-As such, the first thing is to **make sure you have enough BNB to pay for the gas fee** of the on-chain transactions.
+As such, the first thing is to **make sure you have enough ACE to pay for the gas fee** of the on-chain transactions.
 Typically, gas fee fluctuates depending on the number of transactions in the queue, if there are more transactions, a higher gas fee may be required to push through the transaction.
-On BNB Smart Chain, the gas fee typically ranges from cents to a dollar USD in BNB.
+On Acent Mainnet, the gas fee typically ranges from cents to a dollar USD in ACE.
 Learn more about [gas fee here](https://academy.binance.com/en/glossary/gas).&#x20;

 ### Transaction Fees

 If your swapping action still doesn't go through and it is displaying an error for you to revise the slippage -- you may want to check if the tokens you are trying to swap has **any fees and restrictions on transactions**.

-It is not uncommon for tokens on BNB Smart Chain to include a **transaction fee** in their contracts, usually these fees could be used for burning, funding a treasury of a fair launch project -- for example, this [APX token has an 1% tax on every transaction](https://apollox-finance.gitbook.io/apollox-finance/apx-token/tax) for sending to a burn address, such that more transactions would mean more burning, accruing value to APX token holders.&#x20;
+It is not uncommon for tokens on Acent Mainnet to include a **transaction fee** in their contracts, usually these fees could be used for burning, funding a treasury of a fair launch project -- for example, this [APX token has an 1% tax on every transaction](https://apollox-finance.gitbook.io/apollox-finance/apx-token/tax) for sending to a burn address, such that more transactions would mean more burning, accruing value to APX token holders.&#x20;

 With the transaction fee, whether it is inclusive (a portion of the swap amount is sent elsewhere than your address so the output is less than expected for the estimated input) or exclusive (requiring an additional transfer from your address to send extra tokens so the input is more than expected for the estimated output), it affects the input and output amount that you agree for signing the transaction.
 In many cases, the transaction cannot meet the input and output requirements because of the tax.